Topiramate (By mouth)

 Capsule, Long Acting Capsule, Tablet

 - Tablet: Swallow whole.
-Do not break, crush, or chew it.
-The tablet has a very bitter taste.
+Do not break, crush, or chew the tablet.
+It has a very bitter taste.

-- Sprinkle capsule: Swallow whole or open the capsule and pour the medicine into a small amount (1 teaspoon) of soft food, such as applesauce.
-Swallow the food mixture right away without chewing.
+- Capsule or extended-release capsule: Do not crush or chew the capsule.
+Swallow whole or open the capsule and pour the medicine into a small amount (1 teaspoon) of soft food, such as applesauce.
+Swallow the mixture right away without chewing.
 Do not store the mixture for use at a later time.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 If you miss a dose or forget to use your medicine, use it as soon as you can.
 If your next regular dose of Topamax® is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
 If you miss more than 1 dose of Topamax®, call your doctor for instructions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.